Kartapuce/kartapuce.github.io/_architecture/zero trust.md

 ---

 Let's put some segmentation in our network, and review all the steps towards **Zero Trust**:
-- Flat network: *That's just Open-bar man!* :beer:
+- Open network: *That's just Open-bar man!* :beer:
-- Perimeter-based segmentation: *802.1X and we're good to go.*
+- Perimeter-based segmentation: *IPsec, 802.1X, and we're good to go.*
 - Macro-segmentation: *Choose your VLAN wisely.* :detective:
 - Clustered segregation: *So much stuff behind that wall.*
 - Micro-segmentation: *Let's get selective.*